elipeters/using-passport/README.md

 Now that we have a backend with nice-looking routes, and we have our views hooked up to them, let's set up those HTML forms to communicate with the backend.
 As you probably know, this could just as easily be done w/ AJAX or WebSockets/Socket.io (using sails.io.js.)

+These forms use two partials to display messages and form content.

 #### Login Form